-How to Use Citristrip Stripper – The best paint (and stain) stripper out there!
+How to Use Citristrip Stripper

 Our favorite way to remove paint or stain is to use this chemical stripper called Citristrip.
 It isn’t harsh like a lot of strippers are.

+In fact, it actually smells good!
+And most importantly, it works time and time again.
 But I have a little extra trick when it comes to using Citristrip to remove paint or stain from wood.
 (See step 2)

 Also, it’s best to use this stripper outside, but you can totally use it inside too with some windows open for ventilation.

+You really want it to be thick.
 I usually dump it out of the container onto the top of the furniture.
-Then I just move the stripper around with the paint brush until it’s everywhere.
+Then I just move the stripper around with the paintbrush until it’s everywhere.

 Also, the stripper will eat up foam brushes in a second.
-So I like to use a cheap chip brush, or a dollar store paint brush.
+So I like to use a cheap chip brush or a dollar store paint brush.

 Then it’s time to walk away.